Sarasota 4th of July: Fireworks & Events Guide

 Sarasota / Siesta Key

-Sarasota Bayfront Fireworks Spectacular
+Sarasota Bayfront Fireworks Celebration

 📍 Bayfront Park